 Advice for Booking Vendors for Your Wedding

-Do extensive research on your vendors to verify their reputation.
+Do extensive research on your vendors to verify their reputations.
 Ask other vendors or people in the wedding industry for recommendations of businesses they have worked with in the past.

 Purchase your wedding insurance policy early.
 We recommend that if you have begun to purchase items or pay deposits then that is the time to get insurance.

 The Wedding Protector Plan policy, underwritten by Travelers Insurance, can be issued up to two years in advance of the wedding date.

 For more information on protecting the financial investment in your wedding, contact the Wedding Protector Plan toll-free at 888-342-5977.

 The Wedding Protector Plan is underwritten by Travelers Indemnity Company.

 As COVID-19 is a known infectious disease and presents circumstances that may reasonably give rise to cancellation and/or postponement of the event, I acknowledge that coverage will not be afforded in any way for such circumstances.
 This includes, but is not limited to:

 Illness to honorees and immediate family members, Illness to vendors associated with the event, closure of venues due to localized COVID-19 outbreaks, Cancellation / Postponement of the Event due to Government shutdowns, loss of deposits due to transportation delays or cancellations, cancellations or delays of the Event due to concerns with COVID-19 outbreaks disrupting timelines, other impacts directly or indirectly related to COVID-19 circumstances.